East Island (Long Island Sound)

-East Island is an island that is part of the city of Glen Cove in Nassau County United States at the north shore of Long Island Sound.
+East Island is an island that is part of the city of Glen Cove in Nassau County, New York, United States, at the north shore of Long Island Sound.
 The island was originally part of the Dosoris tract and has sometimes been known as Morgan's Island, Mutlear Island, Presque Isle and Butler's Island.

 History

 Ownership

 The Matinecock tribe originally occupied the island.
 On June 22, 1667, the Matinecock tribe sold the island to Robert Williams of Hempstead.
 Williams, a near relative of Roger Williams, purchased nearly 1,000 acres of land in total as part of this transaction with the Indians.
 On November 24, 1668, a patent of confirmation was issued by Governor Richard Nicolls.
 The patent included both "West Island" and "East Island."

 On September 24, 1670, in exchange for one quit rent of wheat yearly, Williams sold his land to Colonel Lewis Morris, from Barbados, the brother of Richard Morris, the first proprietor of Morrisania.
 In 1686, Governor Thomas Dongan, 2nd Earl of Limerick issued the patent for the transaction.
 They are part of the powerful and aristocratic, Morris family.
 Richard's son, Lewis Morris (1671–1746), was Chief Justice of the New York Supreme Court and Governor of New Jersey and his one great-grandson, Lewis Morris (1726–1798), signed the Declaration of Independence, and another, Gouvernor Morris, helped write the Constitution.

 On August 10, 1693, Morris sold the land to Daniel Whitehead for $390, who conveyed the island to his daughter and son-in-law, John Taylor, for $390 as well.

 Taylor then bequeathed it to his daughter, Abigail, who married Reverend Benjamin Woolsey, a reverend of the first church in Southold, Long Island.
 Benjamin Woolsey coined the name Dosoris (Dos-Uxoris) for his estate, which comprised, at the time, both East Island and the neighboring, West Island.
 Dosoris means "Wife's Dowry" and referred to the fact that they had come to own the property through his wife, Abigail's inheritance from her father.
 One of their sons, Colonel Melancthon Taylor Woolsey, was killed in the Battle of Ticonderoga in 1758, during the French and Indian War.
 He was a lieutenant colonel in the New York provincial forces and muster master of the Queens County militia.